CTEC3905-2022/lab-materials/lab-03.md

 Hopefully last weeks lab was not too difficult.
 But for completeness and as an example, we have released a basic "*solution*".

-The [lab-solutions repository](https://github.com/CTEC3905-2022/lab-solutions) in the [CTEC3905-2022](https://github.com/CTEC3905-2022) github organisation is where we will release example solutions to the lab exercises each week.
+The [lab-solutions repository](https://github.com/CTEC3905-2022/lab-solutions) in the [CTEC3905-2022](https://github.com/CTEC3905-2022) github organisation is where we store example solutions to the lab exercises.
+You should only review these solutions once you have attempted the exercise yourself.

 The solution for lab-01 can be viewed in three ways.